 Submilliarcsecond imaging of AGN with the Very Long Baseline Array at 2 centimeter wavelength

-We are using the NRAO's Very Long Baseline Array for an imaging survey of compact radio sources at 15 GHz.
-Our primary scientific goals are: The observations are performed in a "snapshot" observing mode (1 scan per hour of 4-5 minute duration, over a 8 hour period).
-We achieve a dynamic range of typically exceeding 1000:1, with a typical noise limit (rms) of 0.35 milli-Jansky.
+From 1994 to 2002 we used the NRAO's Very Long Baseline Array for an imaging survey of 176 compact extragalactic radio sources associated with Active Galactic Nuclei (AGN) at 15 GHz.
+The primary scientific goals were: The observations were performed in a "snapshot" observing mode (1 scan per hour of 4-5 minute duration, over a 8 hour period).
+We achieved a dynamic range of typically exceeding 1000:1, with a typical noise limit (rms) of 0.35 milli-Jansky.

 People Involved (in alphabetical order)